Homeschool Writing – How to Teach Kids How to Write

 Really, we are back to the little league or Michael Jordan question.
 When should you start?
 I can’t say.
 You’ll need to decide, but here are a few resources to get you started.

-For my family?
-I actually do a little of both.
 When my children first learn to read, I give them a spelling dictionary.
 A few times a week, they have writing time.
-I give them a journal with blank pages and they draw.
+I give them a journal with blank pages, and they draw.
 After they draw something, I ask them to write a sentence about what they drew.
 If they ask me how to spell a word, I look it up in their spelling dictionary and circle it for them.
 Otherwise, I never correct for spelling—I simply let them write.
-Sometimes I suggest a topic, but most of the time I do not.
+Sometimes, I suggest a topic, but most of the time, I do not.

 In the 4th grade, my kids start the IEW writing program as their formal writing program/curriculum.
 (So I am mostly a Michael Jordan, with a bit of head start, in my method.)